 Are you looking for the best Paraguay tourist attractions?

-If you like the idea of visiting a different part of South America, then a trip to Paraguay should be high up on your list of things to do.
+Do you like the idea of visiting a different part of South America?
+Then a trip to Paraguay should be high up on your list of places to visit.

 If you wish to come to this amazing nation, then you’ll get to experience a very different culture to other nearby nations.